Fed does the 'right thing' in supporting repo market: JPMorgan's Dimon

 “I’m not concerned about it.
 What if it happens when we are in the middle of a recession?
 That’s when I would worry about it,” he said.
 “Banks have a tremendous amount of liquidity, but they also have a lot of restraints on how they could use that liquidity and how much they have to maintain at the Fed.”

 The Fed did not immediately respond to a request for comment.

 The central bank is currently undergoing a review of its capital and liquidity rules after Congress passed a bank deregulation bill in 2018.
+Under a “tailoring” proposal it drew up, banks with less than $700 billion in assets could see their liquidity requirements drop by as much as 30%.
+Standards for globally systemic banks like JPMorgan, the largest U.S. bank by assets, are not expected to change meaningfully.

-Dimon’s comments echoed arguments made by Washington lobby group the Bank Policy Institute, which earlier this month warned money markets would suffer a spike in volatility exacerbated by the Fed’s liquidity coverage ratio rule.
+Dimon’s comments echoed arguments made by Washington lobby group the Bank Policy Institute (BPI), which earlier this month warned money markets would suffer a spike in volatility exacerbated by the Fed’s liquidity coverage ratio rule.

-“Part of the story Monday and Tuesday was how banks and broker-dealers have become slower to respond to financial dislocations because regulations have required banks to hold high levels of capital against low- or no-risk assets,” the group wrote in a blog post on Wednesday.
+BPI published a blog post here on Wednesday by Chief Economist Bill Nelson, who said the spike in repo rates should prompt policymakers to rethink capital rules and how the Fed operates in the market.

+“A better approach than driving out banks and replacing them with the Fed would be to take steps that encourage banks’ willingness to intermediate in financial markets,” Nelson wrote.

-Reporting by Katanga Johnson, writing by Pete Schroeder; Editing by Michelle Price, Franklin Paul and Tom Brown
+Reporting by Katanga Johnson in Washington; Additional reporting by David Henry in New York and Pete Schroeder in Washington; Editing by Michelle Price, Franklin Paul and Lisa Shumaker